 Balancing risk and economic output is therefore key requirement and DEEP has a strong focus on optimization of monitoring and risk assessment procedures in order to reduce commercial costs and enhance safety of future projects.
-DEEP will establish for full-scale EGS systems a real-time demonstration of innovative seismic processing, seismicity forecast modelling and adaptive risk assessment using so called Advanced Traffic Light System (ATLS).
+DEEP will establish for full-scale EGS systems a real-time demonstration of innovative seismic processing, seismicity forecast modelling and adaptive risk assessment using so called Adaptive Traffic Light System (ATLS), a fully probabilistic seismic hazard and risk study that is updated continuously as new data arrive.

 The conceptual development and partial test of ATLS started already in the context of the COSEIMIQ and DESTRESS projects.
 Within DEEP, these efforts will continue and refocus on the specific needs of an EGS operation, exploiting the unique opportunities of the Utah FORGE, an international field laboratory established to provide a controlled environment, where researchers in the field can develop, test, and optimize EGS technologies.